 Terry is asked to speak at national meetings and has published papers in the areas of obesity, pubertal delay, CFS and acne.
 She has organised several adolescent courses including a very successful CFS course.
 In her spare time, she looks after her (adolescent!) children and plays tennis.
 She is excited about becoming convenor of YPHSIG and working with others around the country to raise the voices speaking out with and for adolescents to improve their health.

-Dr Emma Parish is a paediatric registrar completing a specialist interest module in Young People’s Health and YPHSIG secretary.
+Dr Emma Parish is a paediatric consultant in general paediatrics and adolescent health at Evelina London Children's Hospital.
 She is passionate about person-centred and co-created care.
 Emma studied and worked in Dundee before moving to East London for paediatric training.
-She has completed a fellowship in Post Graduate Medical Education and was previously Editorial Registrar at the BMJ.
+She has completed a fellowship in Post Graduate Medical Education at Great Ormond Street Hospital and was previously Editorial Registrar at the BMJ as a National Medical Director's Fellow.